 highly attractive and able to arouse hope or desire

 He seemed to breathe again the warm stuffy odor of the basement kitchen, an odor compounded of bugs and dirty clothes and villainous cheap scent, but nevertheless

-incapable of being tampered with
+incapable of being attacked or tampered with

 The given definition is intended by the example sentence and supported by this: "And what he wanted more even than to be loved, was to break down that wall of virtue, even if it were only once in his whole life."
 The Party intends for women to put up a figurative wall that's impregnable, but once married, women need to be impregnable in an additional literal way ("capable of conceiving") in order to keep the Party going.

 If there was hope, it must lie in the proles, because only there, in those swarming

 disregarded masses, eighty-five per cent of the population of Oceania, could the force to destroy the Party ever be generated.

 This example sentence reveals Winston and the Party's different attitudes towards the proles.
 For Winston, the proles represent a force of hope.
 The Party disregards the proles, seeing them only as a swarming mass similar to insects.
 Shortening the word "proletariat" to "proles" is also an insulting connection to the Roman law that recognized propertyless citizens as useful only if they had children.

 act in agreement and in secret towards a deceitful purpose

 But the proles, if only they could somehow become conscious of their own strength, would have no need to